corelayer/netscaleradc-acme-go/README.md

 #### Request
 This section holds all the details to be able to request a certificate from your ACME service of choice.
 We need to specify the organization and environment name to select which NetScaler to talk to.

+##### Challenge
+###### Service
+You can either choose one of the pre-defined services, or specify your own ACME Service URL.
+- LE_STAGING: Let's Encrypt STAGING Environment
+- LE_PRODUCTION: Let's Encrypt PRODUCTION Environment

+###### Type
+We currently either support ```http-01``` or ```dns-01``` as the challenge type.

+###### Provider
+This tool is primarily meant for use with NetScaler ADC, both for the certificate request as for the installation of the certificate.
+However, we do support external DNS providers.

+- netscaler-http-global
+- netscaler-adns

+**Other DNS providers are to be enabled in a future releases.**

+###### DisableDnsPropagationCheck
+In case you are executing a challenge from within a network that has split-DNS (different DNS responses on the internet compared to the local network), you might need to enable **DisableDnsPropagationCheck**.</br>When enabled, lens will not wait for any propagation to happen, nor will it check if propagation has succeeded in orde for it to complete the challenge.

 #### Installation
 Once the certificate request is done, we can install the certificate onto multiple ssl vservers in multiple environments.